Cat Dental Health – What You Need to Know

 - Use a soft-bristled toothbrush and veterinary toothpaste.

 - Start by offering your cat a taste of the veterinary toothpaste.
-Then, next time, have him taste the toothpaste, running your finger along the gums of his upper teeth.
+Then, next time, have them taste the toothpaste, running your finger along the gums of their upper teeth.
 Repeat the process with a toothbrush until your cat develops a comfort level.

 Fractured Teeth in Cats